ICB-DCM/cOmicsArt/docs/interface-details/selection.md

 # Data Selection

-The Data Selection tab is the initial step to upload and manage your data in cOmicsART.
+The Data Selection tab is the initial step to upload and manage your data in cOmicsArt.
 This section is divided into two main areas: the side panel and the main panel.

-## Side Panel
+## Side Panel 📚

 The side panel offers several tabs for different data input methods.
-The data Upload and possibile strctures are dtailed in the [Data Input](required-data-input.md).
+The data Upload and possible structure are detailed in the [Data Input](required-data-input.md).
 Nonetheless, here is a short overview:

-### File Input
+### File Input 🛠️

 - **Omic Type that is uploaded**: Select the type of omics data you are uploading (Transcriptomics, Lipidomics, Metabolomics).